fideloper/TrustedProxy/readme.md

 ### Setup the Configuration

-This package expects `proxy.proxies` configuration item to be set.
+This package expects the `proxy.proxies` configuration item to be set.
 You can do this by creating a proxy configuration file:

 Create `app/config/proxy.php`: